NVIDIA Corporation (NVDA) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NVDA starting from Shoquist Debora, who sale 23,532 shares at the price of $205.00 back on Jan 27.
-After this action, Shoquist Debora now owns 162,944 shares of NVIDIA Corporation, valued at $4,824,060 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NVDA starting from PERRY MARK L, who sale 20,000 shares at the price of $236.37 back on Feb 27.
+After this action, PERRY MARK L now owns 140,000 shares of NVIDIA Corporation, valued at $4,727,428 using the latest closing price.

-Kress Colette, the EVP & Chief Financial Officer of NVIDIA Corporation, sale 10,741 shares at $200.00 during a trade that took place back on Jan 26, which means that Kress Colette is holding 536,960 shares at $2,148,200 based on the most recent closing price.
+HUDSON DAWN E, the Director of NVIDIA Corporation, sale 7,500 shares at $230.40 during a trade that took place back on Feb 24, which means that HUDSON DAWN E is holding 90,350 shares at $1,728,002 based on the most recent closing price.

 Stock Fundamentals for NVDA